List of titles and honours of the Spanish Crown

-Juan Carlos I, king until June 2014, did not use the style of Catholic Majesty and the other titles and honours, but did not relinquish them.
+Juan Carlos I, King from 1975 to 2014, did not use the style of Catholic Majesty and the other titles and honours, but did not relinquish them.
+Like his father, King Felipe VI uses the simple title of "King of Spain", without any divine, national or constitutional reference.

 Titles associated with the Spanish Crown

 The titles used by the last Habsburg king of Spain, Charles II, were: